Romincka Forest: History

-Part of the East Prussian historic region, the extended forests were known for its red deer populations and became a popular hunting ground of the Hohenzollern princes ruling the Duchy of Prussia since 1525.
-Part of the German Empire from 1871 onwards, a vast premise in Rominter Heide was purchased by Emperor Wilhelm II, who had his Rominten Hunting Lodge erected here in 1891, including a chapel dedicated to Saint Hubertus.
-Hunt scenes were perpetuated by notable painters such as Richard Friese (1854–1918).
+The extended forests were known for their red deer populations and became a popular hunting ground of the Hohenzollern princes who ruled the Duchy of Prussia from 1525, until 1657 as part of the Kingdom of Poland.
+Part of the German Empire from 1871 onwards, a vast estate in Romincka Forest was purchased by Emperor Wilhelm II, who had his Rominten Hunting Lodge, including a chapel dedicated to Saint Hubertus, erected here in 1891.
+Hunt scenes were portrayed by notable painters such as Richard Friese (1854–1918).

-Plundered by Russian forces in World War I, the hunting lodge and grounds upon Wilhelm's resignation in 1918 were administrated by the Free State of Prussia; Minister-President Otto Braun was a regular guest.
+Plundered by Russian forces in World War I, the hunting lodge and grounds were administered by the Free State of Prussia on Wilhelm's abdication in 1918; Minister-President Otto Braun was a regular guest.
 Later on, the estates were seized by Nazi minister Hermann Göring, whose Reichsjägerhof Rominten was built nearby in 1936.
 It also served as Göring's headquarters during the German Operation Barbarossa in 1941.

 The Allied Potsdam Agreement after World War II divided the region between the re-established Polish Republic and the Soviet Union.
 The German history of the region is documented at the East Prussian Regional Museum in Lüneburg and at the German Hunting and Fishing Museum in Munich.
 In recent years, hunting tourism has again become popular.

+Cuisine

+The officially protected traditional food of the area is sękacz z Puszczy Rominckiej, a local type of sękacz, a traditional cake of north-eastern Poland (as designated by the Ministry of Agriculture and Rural Development of Poland).